WandrilleD/pyKleeBarcode/README.md

 `pyKleeBarcode` offers utilities to allows massive distribution of the computations needed to compute indicator vectors and a structure matrix, as well as the possibility to update an existing structure matrix with new data without having to re-compute everything from scratch.

-#### Ssum matrix merging : `src/mergeSsum.py`
+#### Ssum matrix merging : `src/mergeReferenceMat.py`

-Provided that they were computed on an independent set of sequences AND that no grouping/species are shared, then two Ssum matrices can be merged (at a very reasonnable cost, because the only required operation is a single matrix addition).
+Provided that they were computed on an independent set of sequences AND that no grouping/species are shared, then two reference matrices can be merged (at a very reasonnable computational cost, because the only required operation is a simple matrix addition).

-This allows the computation of the Ssum matrix to be subdivided in any number of subtasks (as long as the species/groups are part of the same subtask), by simply splitting the input alignment, and subsequently merging the resulting matrices.
+This allows the computation of the reference matrix to be subdivided in any number of subtasks (as long as the species/groups are part of the same subtask), by simply splitting the input alignment, and subsequently merging the resulting matrices.

-This also allows one to update a previously obtained matrix with a new set of sequences, as long as these new sequences only belong to species/groups hitherto absent from the Ssum matrix.
+This also allows one to update a previously obtained matrix with a new set of sequences, as long as these new sequences only belong to species/groups hitherto absent from the reference matrix.

 #### Indicator vector merging